A First Nations Wildlife Journey into the Great Bear Rainforest

 Back on the boat, our traditionally trained guides chart us past Gwayasda̱ms, the birthplace of our ancestors, on Gilford Island.
 There we share stories about the historic and cultural significance of the oldest standing Big House in Canada.
 This truly unforgettable wildlife experience ends in the Broughton Archipelago and Queen Charlotte Strait, where we often encounter the gentle giants of the Pacific: migrating humpback whales.
 We have two other beautiful places within our territory to view grizzlies, ask us about them!

-This tour is offered in partnership with Sea Wolf Adventures and departs daily from June 15 to Oct 10.
+This tour is offered in partnership with Sea Wolf Adventures and departs daily from June through October.
 Guests of Cluxewe Resort will be picked up by the tour boat at 6:30am to join the tour leaving from Port McNeil at 7:00am and will be dropped off again after the tour.
 Please note that an additional fee of $20 applies for pick-up and drop-off.

 Included in the trip: